Dreaming381/Latios-Framework-Documentation/Contributing.md

 “Alina”.
 It is not perfect, so if you are interested in helping it be better and usable by more people, let me know!

-## Tests
+## Unit Tests

 If you want them, write them.
 But in general, my philosophy has always been to test things with real projects.
 That way, I not only test the code itself, but also the practicality of such APIs.
-If you don’t like testing things, don’t worry about it.
+If you don’t like unit tests, don’t worry about it.

 ## The Final Step